-The annual financial report is a general purpose financial report which has been prepared in accordance with the Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001 in Australia.
+The annual financial report is a general purpose financial report prepared in accordance with the Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001 in Australia.

 The annual financial report is prepared on the basis of fair value measurement of assets and liabilities except where otherwise stated.